The Similarity of Abundance Ratio Trends and Nucleosynthetic Patterns in the Milky Way Disk and Bulge: Data

 Stars that pass these cuts span the Milky Way.
 While the boundaries between the disk, inner Galaxy, and bulge are debated, we define the Galactic bulge as $\rgc < 3 \kpc$.
 We apply a height cut of $|Z|<5 \kpc$.
 We use spectrophotometric distances from \citet{rojas2020} and take the Galactic center to be at 8.178 kpc \citep{abuter}.
 To assure that our stars reside in the inner galaxy we remove those with quoted distance errors greater than 10\% of their distance.
 While we choose to use the \citet{rojas2020} distances, \texttt{astroNN} \citep{bovy2019, leung19} and \texttt{StarHorse} \citep{queiroz20} distances are also publicly available for DR16 data (see the cited papers for more detailed comparison of methods and results).
 When we repeat our analysis with these two alternative distance sets, we find good agreement between the derived median abundance trends.
 Our results are therefore independent of the specific distance derivation used.
 The distribution of our bulge sample in $|Z|$ vs. $\rgc$ is shown in the top panel of Figure~\ref{fig:bulge_den}.

-These quality and spatial cuts leave us with a sample of 11,382 stars in the bulge, which have a median SNR of 144.
+These quality and spatial cuts leave us with a sample of 11,229 stars in the bulge, which have a median SNR of 149.
 The middle panel of Figure~\ref{fig:bulge_den} shows the density of these stars in $\mgfe$ vs. $\feh$ space and the distribution of their $\mgfe$ values.
 We define the low-Ia population as stars which satisfy the following set of equations:

 This dividing line is plotted on Figure~\ref{fig:bulge_den}.
 We note that our division differs from that of \citetalias{weinberg} at $\feh\leq-0.5$, as we add a plateau to successfully separate the low metallicity stars.
-We further require high-Ia stars to have $\feh>-0.5$ to avoid contamination with the stars in the low-Ia population that scatter below $\mgfe=0.12$ at lower metallicities.
+We further require high-Ia stars to have $\feh>-0.5$ to avoid contamination with the stars in the low-Ia population that scatter below $\mgfe=-0.185$ at lower metallicities.
+This exclusion removes 153 stars.
+Some excluded objects are likely true low-[Fe/H] high-Ia stars, but their low density in abundance space would not meet our criteria for median trend analysis.

 While previous studies of the bulge have seen a single, continuous sequence in the [$\alpha$/Fe] vs. \feh plane \citep[e.g.][]{ness2016}, the histogram in Figure~\ref{fig:bulge_den} strongly suggests the presence of two distinct populations.
 The distribution of $\mgfe$ has a minimum at $\mgfe \approx 0.13$ with bimodality particularly evident near $\feh \approx 0$, as seen previously by \citet{rojas}.
 However, compared to the disk (see Figure~\ref{fig:disk_den}), the high-Ia sequence is less evident at $\feh < 0$.
 The $\mgfe$ distribution is affected by the height distribution of the sample \citep[e.g.][]{bovy2016}.
 Here, we have not corrected for the latitude sampling bias, so our $\mgfe$ distribution may not be representative of the full bulge population.
 In their study of the bulge bimodality, \citet{lian2020} do correct this bias.
 After corrections they find a stronger signal of bimodality than in the parent population.
 We likely see more low-Ia stars than would be representative of this Galactic region due to the higher latitude observations.
 For the purposes of this paper, the separation of our sample into two populations is important mainly because it allows us to make accurate comparisons of bulge and disk populations with similar levels of SNIa enrichment.
 We do not make conclusions about the relative number of stars on the low-Ia or high-Ia sequence, nor the bulge MDF, so we do not discuss the sampling bias further.